 trained as an artistic gymnast from the ages of five to 15, then left the sport when she grew too tall (about 5-foot-8 ½).
 She began pole vault training in 1997 and within six years she’d broken the outdoor record for the first time.

-Isinbayeva has made record-setting an annual affair.
-She the current outdoor mark of 5.06 meters (16 feet, 7¼ inches) in Zurich on Aug.
+Like Bubka before her, Isinbayeva made record-setting an annual affair for several years.
+She set the current outdoor mark of 5.06 meters (16 feet, 7¼ inches) in Zurich on Aug.
 28, 2009.
-She established the current indoor record of 5.00 meters (16 feet, 4¾ inches) in February 2009.
-Undoubtedly, the flexibility and body control she learned via gymnastics is helpful when she clears the pole vault crossbar.
+American Jenn Suhr owns the indoor world standard of 5.02 meters (16 feet, 5½ inches).
+Undoubtedly, the flexibility and body control Isinbayeva learned via gymnastics was helpful when she cleared the pole vault crossbar.
 Apparently not lacking in confidence, a July, 2007 post on her website declared, “My new world record is imminent!”
-She's broken and re-broken the record several times since.
+She broke and re-broke the record several times afterward.